untemperedschism/1620-makeup-class-22/README.md

 Complete the code in the “assign-starter” directory to create something that resembles a simple online store.
 I have provided two arrays of climbing shoe images hosted on [cloudinary](https://cloudinary.com/) however if you want to you can replace them with something else I won’t be looking at your work, this is just practice for you, so make it your own.

-Don’t add anything to the HTML document
+Don’t add anything to the HTML document body, insert new content using JavaScript.

 Use event delegation in completing the functionality described below

 Try to add the following functionality:

-When you click on five ten link in the header, display all of the five ten shoes in a grid.
+When you click on five ten in the header, display all of the five ten shoes in a grid.

-When you click on the scarpa link in the header, display all of the scarpa shoes in a grid.
+When you click on scarpa in the header, display all of the scarpa shoes in a grid.

 When an individual shoe is clicked on display a larger image of the this shoe, with some sort of simple close button (try using font awesome for this)